Who we are & what we do

 One of the 6 rijkscultuurfondsen

-The Mondriaan Fund is one of the Netherlands’ 6 rijkscultuurfondsen (public cultural funds).
+The Mondriaan Fund is one of the 6 rijkscultuurfondsen (public cultural funds) of the Netherlands and the Caribbean part of the Kingdom.
 In addition to our fund for the visual arts and cultural heritage, there’s also the Cultural Participation Fund, the Performing Arts Fund, the Netherlands Film Fund, the Dutch Foundation for Literature and the Creative Industries Fund.
 The government supports art and culture through the ‘basic cultural infrastructure’ as well as via the 6 public cultural funds, which are monitored by the Ministry of Education, Culture and Science (in Dutch: OCW).
 With our comprehensive cultural expertise, the funds are ideally positioned to oversee investment in the sector, while we also fulfil an important role in developing initiatives and policy.

 New beginnings